jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_customcounters.md

 folder: SpotlightEnterprise
 ---

 Spotlight can be configured to raise an alarm on custom counters.
-For more information, see Add alarms to custom counters and SQL Server \| SQL Activity Drilldown.
-To configure how often Spotlight collects Custom Counter data, see Configure \| Scheduling.
+For more information, see [Add alarms to custom counters][enterprise_cfgmonitor_alarm_customcounters] and SQL Server \| SQL Activity drilldown.
+To configure how often Spotlight collects Custom Counter data, see [Configure \| Scheduling][enterprise_cfgmonitor_scheduling].

 {% include note.html content="Membership of the Spotlight diagnostic administrators group is required to configure custom counters.
 For more information, see Spotlight diagnostic user groups." %}